pwr-Solaar/Solaar/docs/usage.md

 There are several options that affect how the Solaar GUI behaves:

 * `--help` shows a help message and then quits
-* `---window=show` starts Solaar with the main window showing
+* `--window=show` starts Solaar with the main window showing
-* `---window=hide` starts Solaar with the main window not showing
+* `--window=hide` starts Solaar with the main window not showing
-* `---window=only` starts Solaar with no system tray icon and the main window showing
+* `--window=only` starts Solaar with no system tray icon and the main window showing
 * `--battery-icons=symbolic` uses symbolic icons for battery levels

 ## Solaar main window